riazul701/dev-notes/Network/SSH/_SSH.md

 ## Termux (Android)

 * Install Termux Android App from [F-Droid](https://f-droid.org/en/).
-In Google Play Store, Termux softwrae is old and does not work properly.
+In Google Play Store, Termux software is old and does not work properly.

+* Enable installation from unknown apps:
+  * Settings → Apps → Special app access → Install unknown apps.
+  * Select the app you're using to open the APK (Chrome, Files, etc.) and enable: Allow from this source.

+* Temporarily disable Play Protect
+  * Open: Google Play Store → Profile → Play Protect → Settings
+  * Turn off: Scan apps with Play Protect

+* Grant Termux access to shared storage (phone-memory and memory-card): `termux-setup-storage`
+  * Can write file to phone-memory without any issue.
+Path is `/storage/emulated/0/`.
+  * Can not write to memory-card's root-path, because of permission issue.
+But `/storage/{{memory-card-id}}/Android/data/com.termux/files/` folder is writable using SAF (Storage Access Framework).

+* On FileZilla
+  * Host: sftp://{{android-phone IP}}

 **[Termux SSH : Use Termux in Windows Using SSH Server](https://www.learntermux.tech/2020/10/Termux-SSH-Use-Termux-Windows.html) <sup>{26}</sup>**